EPDM vs TPO Roofing: Which Is Better For You?

 What is a TPO Roof?

-TPO roofing is a single-ply roofing membrane made of thermoplastic polyolefin compounds.
+TPO roofing is a single-ply roofing membrane made of thermoplastic polyolefin compounds, commonly referred to as TPO roof membranes.
 It has gained popularity in recent years due to its energy efficiency and environmentally friendly properties.
 TPO roofing membranes are available in various thicknesses and widths, making them versatile for different applications.

 👍 Pros of TPO Roofing: